What are Social Determinants of Health?

 Social Determinants of Health Screening and Referral Toolkit

-The Social Determinants of Health (SDOH) Toolkit is a suite of resources for public health professionals at all levels to support the implementation of SDOH screenings and referrals for Health Related Social Needs (HRSNs).
+The Social Determinants of Health (SDOH) Toolkit, developed by a Taskforce comprised of stakeholders from across Pennsylvania under the guidance and leadership of Health Promotion Council (HPC), PHMC Research and Evaluation Group and the Pennsylvania Department of Health is a suite of resources for public health professionals at all levels to support the implementation of SDOH screenings and referrals for Health-Related Social Needs (HRSNs) within their organization.

 Why Use This Toolkit?